-1. Even after all businesses are reopened, we're unlikely to go back to business as usual.
+1. Even though many businesses have reopened, it doesn't appear we are going to go back to business as usual.

-2. Businesses can't afford to get caught in the same situation next time.
+2. Businesses can't afford to get caught in the same situation again.

-And, there will be a next time...We are already seeing a resurgence of the virus even as businesses reopen with restrictions.
+And, there will be a next time.
+In fact, many states have seen a resurgence of the virus and instituted a renewal of restrictions.
 In addition, the World Health Organization is warning that human activities like deforestation may increase the risk of future pandemics.

 So, businesses must look at ways to implement a digital strategy now.